zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_login - section for function form_login not yet defined that it should be display in /user/user.php
     \-- form_signup - section for function form_signup not yet defined that it should be display in /user/user.php
     \-- form_activate - section for function form_activate not yet defined that it should be display in /user/user.php
+    \-- form_reset - section for function form_reset not yet defined that it should be display in /user/user.php
     \-- form_edit - section for function form_edit not yet defined that it should be to review in /user/user.php
     \-- dsp_changes - section for function dsp_changes not yet defined that it should be to review in /user/user.php
     \-- dsp_errors - section for function dsp_errors not yet defined that it should be to review in /user/user.php